MarginallyClever/Robot-Overlord-App/README.md

 * If you see the "Weldome!" tab, close it.
 * select Run > Debug As > Java Application
 * select "Robot Overlord - com.marginallyclever.robotOverlord.RobotOverlord" and click OK.
-* wait while Eclipse builds the project and updates some stuff.
+* Wait while Eclipse builds the project and updates some stuff.
+In the bottom right there is a progress bar.
+This is one time thing.
 * "Errors exist...Proceed with launch?"
 Select Proceed.

 Application should now launch.